nikepupu/Voyager/README.md

 For all valid skill libraries, see [Learned Skill Libraries](skill_library/README.md).

-# FAQ
+## FAQ
 If you have any questions, please check our [FAQ](FAQ.md) first before opening an issue.

-# Paper and Citation
+## Paper and Citation

-If you find our work useful, please consider citing us!
+If you find our work useful, please consider citing the following projects!

 ```bibtex
 @article{wang2023voyager,